joolstorrentecalo/gitlab-foss/doc/ci/migration/jenkins.md

 ### Configuration file

 Jenkins can be configured with a [`Jenkinsfile` in the Groovy format](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/).
-GitLab CI/CD uses a `.gitlab-ci.yml` file by default.
+GitLab CI/CD uses a [`.gitlab-ci.yml` YAML file](../../ci/index.md#the-gitlab-ciyml-file) by default.

 Example of a `Jenkinsfile`: